 A public school district whose use is only non-commercial engages a commercial copyshop to make prints of NC-licensed content and the copyshop makes a profit when doing so No, as long as the school district is a bona fide non-commercial user and the copyshop is acting solely at the school district’s direction and didn’t need its own license before making copies for the district at its direction.

 A student paying tuition is provided a link to a NC-licensed resource that is required reading for the course The institution is not violating the NC restriction because the institution is not implicating copyright (no license is needed to supply a link, at least in the United States).
 The student is not violating the NC license as long as they use only the resource for NC-purposes.
-If they resells the copy they downloaded from the link, the student may be violating the NC license.
+If they resell the copy they downloaded from the link, the student may be violating the NC license.

 Persuasion